История создания прецизионных сплавов

 • radar and pulse automatic control systems.

-At PZPS, you can purchase cold-rolled tape from permalloy stamps 50N, 50NP, 79NM and permendure 49K2FA-VI — an alloy with high magnetic uniformity and stable characteristics after heat treatment.
+At PZPS you can purchase cold-rolled strip of permalloy grades 50N, 50NP, 79NM and permendur 49K2FA-VI — an alloy with high uniformity of magnetic properties and stable characteristics after heat treatment.

-A number of technical problems require that when temperatures fluctuate over a wide range, the material does not change its geometric dimensions.
-This is important in instrument making, optical technology, aerospace, nuclear power and electronics.
+In a number of engineering tasks it is required that a material does not change its geometric dimensions when temperature fluctuates over a wide range.
+This is important in instrument making, optical engineering, aerospace, nuclear power, and electronics.

-Invar is a magnetic alloy with high saturation induction
+Invar — a magnetic alloy with high saturation induction

-Discovery invara (from English. invariable, i.e. “unchanging”) belongs to Swiss physicist Charles Edouard Guillaume, who in 1908 found that when an iron alloy contains ~ 36% nickel, the coefficient of thermal expansion drops sharply.
-This discovery was the result of long experiments and research in the field of alloys and led to a revolution in precision engineering and measurement technology.
-For opening an invar Charles Guillaume won the Nobel Prize in 1920.
+The discovery of invar (from the English invariable, i.e. “unchanging”) belongs to the Swiss physicist Charles Édouard Guillaume, who in 1908 found that at about 36% nickel in an iron alloy the thermal expansion coefficient drops sharply.
+This discovery resulted from long experiments and research in alloys and led to a revolution in precision engineering and measuring technology.
+For the discovery of invar, Charles Guillaume received the Nobel Prize in 1920.

 Alloy features:

-• Composition: about 36% nickel, the rest is iron.
-When Fe contains 36% Ni, the linear expansion coefficient decreases sharply.
+• Composition: about 36% nickel, the rest iron.
+At 36% Ni in Fe the linear expansion coefficient decreases sharply.

-• Minimum thermal expansion coefficient — up to 1.2×10℉ 1/°C, which is almost 10 times less than that of conventional steels.
+• Minimal thermal expansion coefficient — down to 1.2×10⁻⁶ 1/°C, nearly 10 times lower than that of ordinary steels.

-• Temperature stability — resistant to changes in shape and volume when heated and cooled.
+• Temperature stability — resistant to changes in shape and volume on heating and cooling.

-Invar practically does not change its size when the temperature changes over a wide range.
-This property has made invar a valuable material for the manufacture of parts and equipment where dimensional stability is important.
+Invar practically does not change its dimensions when temperature varies over a wide range.
+This property made invar a valuable material for parts and equipment where dimensional stability is critical.

 • spacecraft elements;